machinat/sociably/docs/integration-with-webview.md

-# Integrate with WebView
+# Integrate with Webview

-CUI brings us a new way to communicate with user, but it's not a replacement of GUI totally.
-GUI is still outperforming especially on the operations need precision, instant interactions or multitasking in an app.
+CUI brings us a new way to communicate with users, but it's not a replacement of GUI totally.
+GUI is still outperforming to control the operations need precision, instant interactions or multitasking in an app.

 The best practice we suggest is a hybrid experience combining the advantage of both.
-While CUI is easy to use, easy to broadcast and more closed to the user, GUI can be used to provide more enriched and advanced features.
+While CUI is easy to use, easy to broadcast and more closed to the user, GUI can be used to provide more advanced and complicated features.

 ## WebView and WebSocket

 Opening an web page is the simplest way extend chat experience with GUI.
-Machinat have a `websocket` platform to provide event-based communication between your webview client and server:
+Machinat have a `websocket` platform to provide event-based communication between your webview client and server.

+Add the `WebSocket` as a platform like this:

 ```js
 import Machinat from '@machinat/core'